 “Monumental Shadows – Rethinking Colonial Heritage”

 The aim of the project is to demonumentalize these monuments by symbolically knocking them off their pedestals and charging them with new meanings.
-In the visual design of the cover, we address the respective monument and its colonial history.
+In the visual design of the paper molds, we address the respective monument and its colonial history.
 Through the lightness and malleability of the paper, their transience becomes visible.

 First iteration: Berlin